 Evy has spent the last decade working as an advocate for underrepresented communities in Colorado.
 Her work in education advocacy began in 2011.
 In her most recent work, she has served as a consultant to various local and national nonprofits and philanthropic organizations, advising on community engagement and advocacy projects.

-He is described as “transparently imperfect”, which is one of the reasons why I aspire to be like him.
+He is described as “transparently imperfect,” which is one of the reasons why I aspire to be like him.
 He was so authentically himself that people around the world felt so deeply connected to him.
-So much of my work and life I really strive to connect with people, and be in a place where people can connect with me.
+For so much of my work and life, I really strive to connect with people and be in a place where people can connect with me.
 Not for where I work, but for who I am.
-Often when we’re performing our adulthood, or our jobs, we forget we’re all just big kids trying to figure it all out.
+Often when we’re performing our adulthood or our jobs, we forget we’re all just big kids trying to figure it all out.
 I strive to remain humble and always be on a curious journey to learn from the people and places around me.
-“Perhap swisdom, at least for me, means realizing how small I am, and unwises, and how far I have yet to go.” -Anthony Bourdain
+“Perhaps wisdom, at least for me, means realizing how small I am, and unwise, and how far I have yet to go.” -Anthony Bourdain

 Why I love my job: